 During mediation, two parties meet with a neutral third party (the mediator).
-The mediator acts as a liaison between the parties, helping them understand what each other wants and negotiate a mutually beneficial arrangement.
+The mediator acts as a third party neutral for the parties, helping them understand the individual needs of each family member and negotiate a mutually beneficial arrangement that covers any and all issues relating to a divorce, support, and/or custody matter.
 Mediation can occur over just one or multiple sessions, depending on the complexity of the case.

 What Is Collaborative Law?

 Like mediation, collaborative law is a form of alternative dispute resolution.
 Through a series of meetings, the parties, their attorneys, and often their coach and their neutral financial professional, will fully discuss a goal-oriented approach to settling their divorce and all related issues.
 If the parties negotiate an arrangement, the collaborative lawyers and the hired professionals will all assist in drafting an agreement.

 A typical collaborative case would progress as follows:

 1. The parties and their attorneys verbally agree to do collaborative.
 They exchange information about a coach, a financial professional, a custody professional, or any other neutral that they need to assist on the case.
 The attorneys may suggest professionals and discuss with the clients.
 The coach, the financial professional, and any other lawyers or professionals associated with CLASP (Collaborative Law Association of Southwestern PA) will do FREE 30 minute meetings with the clients.
 A full list of collaborative attorneys and professionals can be found on the CLASP website.
 The propose of the meeting is to explain the benefits of collaborative, how it relates the their unique case, and the role of the professional conducting the meeting in the process.

 2. The clients report back and discuss choices for professionals with their collaborative attorneys.